 The mission of the Sociology program is to prepare students for employment and/or to pursue advanced studies in various fields ranging from journalism, political analysis, market research, law, medicine, psychology, sociology or social work to just name a few.
 Students will be prepared for these careers by studying social causes and consequences of human behavior.
 Sociology majors will learn to investigate the structure of groups, organizations, and societies, and how these structures constrain peoples’ lives in different ways.
 Our program will teach students to analyze a wide range of social institutions like law, family, medicine, education, mass media and religion.
 Sociology majors will learn to analyze social institutions by focusing on structures like race, gender and class.
 Familiarizing students with social theories will help students understand how these structures stratify societies.
 Despite all this diversity in our field, the discipline of sociology has a powerful coherence that comes from a collective dedication to developing theoretical principles about social life and testing them with empirical evidence.

-- Majors in Sociology will be able to analyze social problems by using sociological theories and research.
+- Analyze social problems by using sociological theories and research.

-- Majors in Sociology will be able to understand the complexity of human behavior and social institutions.
+- Understand the complexity of human behavior and social institutions.

-- Majors in Sociology will be able to evaluate scientific studies to inform their understanding of social problems.
+- Evaluate scientific studies to inform their understanding of social problems.

-- Majors in Sociology will be able to analyze diverse societies, social structures and social stratification in the United States and in an international comparative perspective.
+- Analyze diverse societies, social structures and social stratification in the United States and in an international comparative perspective.

-- Majors in Sociology will be able to evaluate ethical issues that arise when studying human behavior and social institutions.
+- Evaluate ethical issues that arise when studying human behavior and social institutions.